BareBones-RPG/barebones-rpg-basic/docs/index.md

 **Willpower** — *Resist fear, use relics or magic weapons, cast spells, perform rituals*

 **Luck** — *When fate fails you, Luck is your edge.
 Roll a 6?
 Gain 1 Luck.
-Spend 1 to re-roll, ignore a critical fail, or succeed if you just missed.*
+Spend 1 to re-roll, ignore a critical fail, or do an automatic strike.*

 Each attribute must have a score between **1 and 5**.
 No attribute can begin at **0, and no score may exceed 5**—even if the player has points remaining.